-Peanuts are well-known for being rich in omega-3 and 6, both considered as essential fatty acids that are crucial for brain function and mood, as well as for reducing blood pressure and promoting cardiovascular health.
+Peanuts are well known for being rich in omega-3 and 6, both considered essential fatty acids that are crucial for brain function and mood, as well as for reducing blood pressure and promoting cardiovascular health.

 However, peanuts are also a good plant-based source of protein,which is necessary for building muscle mass and for energy production.
-These nutritious legumes, often mistaken as nuts, also provide significant amounts of B-complex vitamins, including B1 (thiamin), B2 (rivoflavin), B3 (niacin), B6 (pyridoxin), and B9, better known as folate.
+These nutritious legumes, often mistaken as nuts, also provide significant amounts of B-complex vitamins, including B1 (thiamin), B2 (riboflavin), B3 (niacin), B6 (pyridoxine), and B9, better known as folate.
 All these nutrients are essential for fetal development, as well as for converting carbohydrates and fats into glucose, which is used by the body to produce energy.
-B-complex vitamins are also necessary for liver, skin, hay, and eyes health.
+B-complex vitamins are also necessary for liver, skin, hay, and eye health.

 Peanuts' nutrition is rounded by fair amounts of vitamin E, a fat-soluble nutrient that boosts the immune system and supports cardiovascular health, as well as minerals like magnesium for muscle and nerve function; phosphorus for healthy bones and teeth; potassium for regulating blood pressure; and zinc for immunity and carbohydrates metabolism.

 Contrary to popular belief, the nutritional differences between raw and roasted peanuts are minimal, with the exception of folate and thiamin, which are substantially reduced during the roasting process.

-An ounce (28.35 g) of raw peanuts provides 161 calories, compared to 166 when dry-roasted, and about 15% of the recommended daily value for protein.
+An ounce (28.35 g) of raw peanuts provides 161 calories (compared to 166 calories when dry roasted) and about 15% of the recommended daily value for protein.

 How to Consume Peanut

 Peanuts are enjoyed all over the world, and they are available for consumption as both foodstuff or medicinal supplement.

 Across Asia, peanuts are found in many rice-based meals, including curries and stir-fries; they are a key ingredient of the well-known kung-pao chicken, which originated in the Sichuan Province of China.
-Peanut products are also fairly common, this legumes can be found in cereals, granola bars, cakes, cookies, pies, and other desserts, particularly in the U.S. and Europe.
+Peanut products are also fairly common as this legume can be found in cereals, granola bars, cakes, cookies, pies, and other desserts, particularly in the U.S. and Europe.